creativescala/creative-scala/src/pages/sequences/paths.md

 The distance from the origin is fixed in each case.
 We don't have to draw a line between the final vertex and the start---by using a closed path this will be done for us.

-Here's our code to draw [@fig:sequences:polygons], which uses this idea.
+Here's our code to draw @:fref(sequences:polygons), which uses this idea.
 In some cases we haven't started the vertices at 0 degrees so we can rotate the shape we draw.

 ```scala mdoc:reset:invisible